Who said you have to spend money to have a good time? Not us! Here are the top 16 free things to do in Pittsburgh.

 Downtown street parking is free on Sundays.

 See skyscrapers.
 Soak up stories.
 Scarf down a sandwich.
-Download a one-hour walking tour of downtown Pittsburgh to hear surprising tales from the past, see the best classic and modern skyscrapers, and sit down for coffee or Pittsburgh's legendary lunch.
-These tours were created and recorded by Robert Morris University students and are available in 10 languages!
+Download one or all six walking tours of downtown Pittsburgh to learn surprising tales from the past, see the best classic and modern skyscrapers, and sit down for coffee or Pittsburgh's legendary lunch.
+These tours were created by the Pittsburgh History & Landmarks Foundation are one of the best ways to experience Pittsburgh rich architectural history!
 Download Tour Here

 Drive up McArdle Roadway to Mt.
 Washington any evening to see why USA Weekend called this vantage point "one of the Top 10 most beautiful views in the country."
 Daytime views are great too, and sightseeing can be paired with a visit to the Emerald View Park, a 280-acre green space.